-2. Meet and Confer Requirement.
+- 2. Meet and Confer Requirement.
 Prior to the setting of a contested evidentiary hearing, a party or their respective attorneys shall make a reasonable and good faith attempt to informally resolve the controversy at a face-to-face conference, if possible, otherwise by telephone conference.
-If resolution is not possible, and an evidentiary hearing is scheduled, then each party shall file a Statement of Issues as provided below.

-3. Statement of Issues or Settlement.
-At least five (5) court days before the scheduled hearing, each party shall file and serve a Statement of Issues or a notice of settlement.
-Each Statement of Issues must:

-a. indicate that the party or his or her respective attorney has met faceto-face or, if that is not possible, have participated in a telephone conference to discuss the issues in dispute;

-b. identify the substantial issues in the controversy, with references to any supporting evidence and/or legal authority;

-c. include each party's opinion of any barriers to settlement; and d. provide an estimate of the time requirement for the hearing or resolution.

-4. Trial Scheduling.
+If resolution is not possible, and an evidentiary hearing is scheduled, then each party shall file a Statement of Issues as provided below. - 3.
+Statement of Issues or Settlement.
+At least five (5) court days before the scheduled hearing, each party shall notify the Probate Research Attorney either that the controversy has been resolved or file and serve a Statement of Issues.
+Each Statement of Issues must: - a. indicate that the party or his or her respective attorney has met face-to-face or, if that is not possible, have participated in a telephone conference to discuss the issues in dispute; - b. identify the substantial issues in the controversy, with references to any supporting evidence and/or legal authority; - c. include each party's opinion of any barriers to settlement; and - d. provide an estimate of the time requirement for the hearing or resolution. - 4.
+Trial Scheduling.
 If the hearing on a contested matter is estimated to exceed twenty (20) minutes or a trial is demanded, the matter may be specially set for an extended hearing by the assigned probate Judge.

-[Rule 5.2 adopted effective 7/1/19; amended and renumbered as Rule 6.2 effective 1/1/22]; amended 7/1/24
+[Rule 5.2 adopted effective 7/1/19; amended and renumbered as Rule 6.2 effective 1/1/22]